JerrySongCST/pyblur_fixed/README.md

-This repository is a fixed version of pyblur package that is compatible with python3.X The usage is quite simple, as shown in the following command.
+This repository is a fixed version of [pyblur](https://github.com/lospooky/pyblur) package that is compatible with python3.X.

+The usage is quite simple, as shown in the following command.